 Sometimes it helps to look at the four major loan options with some hard, real-world numbers.

 For this example, let’s say you’re looking at a $200,000 mortgage with an interest rate of 4.75 percent.
 We’ll estimate your property taxes and homeowners insurance costs at $260 per month.

 |Loan Type||Minimum Credit Score*||Minimum Down Payment||Funding Fee||Principal & Interest||Mortgage Insurance||Monthly Payment|

 You can see that VA homebuyers have the lowest monthly mortgage payment given these parameters.
 But there are advantages and disadvantages to every loan option.

-The credit score benchmark for conventional loans is usually higher, with lenders often looking for at least a 660.
+The credit score benchmark for conventional loans is usually at least 640.
 But you’ll typically need more like a 740 to have a shot at the best rates and terms for conventional financing.

 Government-backed loans are also more flexible and forgiving when it comes to things like previous bankruptcies, foreclosures and other derogatory credit.